Chowdhury-DSP/hpss-cpp/README.md

 This repository contains a C++ library for computing [harmonic-percussive source separation](https://www.audiolabs-erlangen.de/resources/MIR/FMP/C8/C8S1_HPS.html).
-The library intends to provide fast and high-quality source separation, while also remaining suitable for real-time use-cases.
+The library intends to provide fast and high-quality separation, while also remaining suitable for real-time use-cases.

 ## Compilation